 This guidance is for England

 The Order only applies to goods sold (and put into bags) in England.
-All large retailers that supply new single-use carrier bags at a place in England in order to allow goods sold to be taken away, and any retailer that supplies single-use carrier bags in England with the purpose of enabling goods sold to be delivered to any person in England, are subject to this Order.
+All sellers that supply new single-use carrier bags at a place in England in order to allow goods sold to be taken away, and any seller that supplies single-use carrier bags in England with the purpose of enabling goods sold to be delivered to any person in England, are subject to this Order.

 The rationale behind the charge is to try and substantially reduce the amount of single-use carrier bags being supplied, used and thrown away in England.
 All bags use energy and create emissions to produce.
 Plastic bags can take hundreds of years to decompose and discarded bags result in unsightly litter, which can be harmful to animals and the environment.

 It is hoped that small changes to customer habits will promote sustainability and that the money collected by retailers as a result of the minimum charge will be passed on to good causes in England, which will in turn benefit the local community and the environment.